kpagacz/elv/README.md

 1. In a configuration file. `elv` creates a configuration file in your home directory.
 You can find the configuration file in a directory listed by running `elv list-dirs` in your terminal.
-Your config file should look like this:
+You should store the token in the `[aoc]` section, under the `token` key:

     ```toml
     [aoc]
     token = "<YOUR TOKEN HERE>"
     ```

+### What if I store the session token in the configuration file and pass it as an argument to `elv`?

+`elv` looks for your token in three places, starting from the first on the below list and moving to the next one if it did not find the token already.

+1. `elv`'s configuration file.
+1. The `AOC_TOKEN` environment variable.
+1. The `-t` parameter to the CLI command.

-### How can I get the value of the session token to pass it to `elv?
+### How can I get the value of the session token to pass it to `elv`?

 The session token is sent to your HTTP client (usually your browser) as a cookie when you log into the Advent of Code web page.
 The easiest way